Warship Wednesday, Feb. 17, 2021: The Jeep of The Deep

 With the service gaining new and improved patrol boats of the Cape and Point classes, the days of the old 83s were fading.
 In the early 1960s, the remaining 44 hulls still holding on were liquidated, with many being disposed of by fire or scuttling post decommissioning.
-The last on the USCG’s rolls was CG 83506, disposed of by sinking on 22 March 1966.
+The last on the USCG’s rolls were CG 83506, disposed of by sinking on 22 March 1966.

 Vessels in overseas service remained around for a few more years.
 The type was used by Cuba (12), the Dominican Republic (3), Haiti (1) Venezuela (4), Colombia (2), Peru (6), and Mexico (3).

 Notably, four transferred to Turkey in 1953 were noted in Janes as late as 1995, still with their mousetraps.

-Some remaining vessels were converted into yachts, or fishing boats, dive charter vessels, or workboats and ultimately faded into history.
+Some remaining vessels were converted into yachts, fishing boats, dive charter vessels, or workboats and ultimately faded into history.

 Others had more pedestrian fates.

 CG-83527, which served on anti-submarine duties in the Gulf of Mexico in WWII, ended her career in Tacoma, Washington in 1962.
-She was saved in 2003 and restored slowly and extensively over the course of a decade to roughly her 1950 appearance.
+She was saved in 2003 and restored slowly and extensively over a decade to roughly her 1950 appearance.
 Its operators have an extensive website with many resources on the class including a full set of plans.

 Another of the class, 83366/D-Day CG 11, was purchased by a Seattle couple in terrible condition for $100 and they are in the process of returning her its 1944 arrangement.